Candiac line: AMT service

-Service on the line was suspended from February 17, 2006 to March 9, 2006 after the derailment of six Canadian Pacific freight cars on February 17.
+Service on the line was suspended from February 17 to March 9, 2006, after the derailment of six Canadian Pacific freight cars on February 17.
 The freight cars derailed on the Saint-Laurent Railway Bridge used by the train service.
 This was one of the longest disruptions in train service for the AMT.
 High winds were a factor in that derailment.
-In September 2013 CP banned AMT's multilevel coaches from the bridge during high wind conditions (85 km/h or more), deeming them potentially unstable in such conditions.
-Since then AMT has used only its single-level 700 series coaches on this line.
+In September 2013, CP banned AMT's multilevel coaches from the bridge during high wind conditions (85 km/h or more), deeming them potentially unstable in such conditions.
+After that AMT has used only its single-level 700 series coaches on this line, but has now returned to the Multilevel 3000 series coaches after the 700 series was retired.

-The line was renamed on July 1, 2010 from "Delson-Candiac" to simply "Candiac" to standardize formatting across the network.
+The line was renamed on July 1, 2010, from "Delson-Candiac" to simply "Candiac" to standardize formatting across the network.

 On January 16, 2017, a new station named Du Canal was opened on Saint-Joseph Boulevard in Lachine.
-This project was part of the MTQ's mitigation measures for the reconstruction of the Turcot interchange.
+This project was part of MTQ's mitigation measures for the reconstruction of the Turcot Interchange.

-RTM service
+RTM/Exo service

 On June 1, 2017, the AMT was dissolved and replaced by two new governing bodies, the Autorité régionale de transport métropolitain (ARTM) and the Réseau de transport métropolitain (RTM).
 The RTM took over all former AMT services, including this line.

 In May 2018, the RTM rebranded itself as Exo, and in that process updated all line names with a number each and updated their line colours.
-The Candiac line became Exo 4, and its line colour was updated to a lighter pastel shade of green.
+The Candiac line became Exo 4, and its line colour was updated to a lighter pastel shade of blue.
+In 2023, the service was renumbered to line 14 in order to be unique within the Montreal rail network, and its line colour was changed to a pastel shade of turquoise.

-Future projects
+Projects

-To improve service and attract new users on the Candiac line, the ARTM will carry out two major projects:
+To improve service and attract new users on the Candiac line, the AMT had planned to carry out two major projects: